mlocati/powershell-phpmanager/README.md

 # Introduction

-This repository contains a PowerShell module that implements functions to install or update PHP under Windows.
+This repository contains a PowerShell module that implements functions to install, update and configure PHP on Windows.

 # Installation